 4. Develop Scenarios for Your Performance Tests

-Think about the various user scenarios that could take place when a consumer uses your app.
+Think about the various user experience scenarios that could take place when a consumer uses your app.
 Also, consider the range of scenarios that could occur when looking at different devices and networks.

 This will help you develop the tests needed to fulfill your performance goals.